HybridDog/connected_chests/README.md

 TODO:
-* fix open big chest back side texture
+* Fix open big chest back side texture: The current .obj mesh model uses a side texture for the back side, so the model needs change.